mgrune9978/hiera-mysql2/README.md

 # hiera-mysql2
 This is hiera-mysql2 for use with Hiera 5 and Puppet 5.
+This module was forked as I was not interested in using anyting other than the jdbc-mysql gem and wanted to install this gem using puppet, which was not possible with the parent module.

 ## Description
 This module is used to retrieve data from a MySQL database for use in Puppet.